deestbie/console-docs/docs/venom/techfaqvideo.md

 ### How long does it take to configure a single video profile?

-If you have all the digital assets available and complete the prerequisite steps defined in [Video Publishing Requirements](videopublishrequirements.md), the overall process will take approximately 5-10 minutes plus downloading and post processing time.
+If you have all the digital assets available and complete the prerequisite steps defined in [Media Publishing Requirements](mediapublishrequirements.md), the overall process will take approximately 5-10 minutes plus downloading and post processing time.
 Add additional time for:

 * Localizations
 * Testing